 The Building System Reforms aim to lift performance of the regulatory system and drive better outcomes for the sector and for New Zealanders.
-A high performing building and construction industry is crucial to New Zealand's economy and vital for delivering safe, healthy and durable buildings for everyone.
-The Building System Reforms have been phased so we can deliver positive changes quickly, but continue to focus on areas that need more development.
+A high performing building and construction industry is crucial to Aotearoa New Zealand's economy and vital for delivering safe, healthy and durable buildings for everyone.
+The Building System Reforms have been phased so we can deliver positive changes quickly, while continuing to focus on areas that need more development.
 This gives the sector time to shift to new regulatory settings with minimal disruption.

 Learn about the background to the reforms, why we are making these changes and how to keep informed.

 Find out what the reforms involve and why we are making these changes.

 Building System Reforms cover multiple areas of work which are all concurrently underway.

 Learn about the new maximum penalties and other changes that have come into effect as of 8 June 2021.